English as an International Language Guide

 Call numbers are groups of numbers and/or letters that classify library items by subject.
 Items are arranged on bookshelves by call number.
 The Social Sciences, Health, and Education Library (SSHEL) uses both the Dewey Decimal and Library of Congress classification systems.

 If you would like to browse bookshelves for materials about English as an Second/International Language, material with Dewey call numbers in the 420s and 428s or with the Library of Congress call numbers starting with PE will yield the best results.
 Again, the Social Sciences, Health, and Education Library (SSHEL) and the Literatures & Languages Library have the most relevant material.
 However, the Communications Library may house some materials.
-In addition, older materials are often located in the Main Library Bookstacks (Main Stacks) on the Library’s second floor or Oak Street Facility (request these items through the Online Library Catalog).
+In addition, older materials are often located in the Main Stacks on the Library’s second floor or Oak Street Library (request these items through the Library Catalog).
 The following is a breakdown of the linguistics and English language call number range.
 For more information about call numbers, see the Find on the Shelf Guide.

 Rosetta Stone Advantage